camuthig/camuthig.github.io/content/posts/first-kotlin-package.md

 }
 ```

-The `credentials` is presented as an extension to Gradle, which supports autocomplete in IntelliJ, and give access to a
+The `credentials` symobole is Gradle extension, supporting autocomplete in IntelliJ, and gives access to a
 `getString` as well as a `getStringOrElse` function, making it easy to pull in my credentials.

-The other use case I had in mind was accessing the same credentials within the Ktor application that I wanted to build.
+The other use case I had in mind was accessing the same credentials within the Ktor application that I am building.
 I'm still working out the nuances of the developer experience on this one, but as it stands now, building a datasource to
 access my Postgres instance looks something like